Super Soft Sourdough Milk Bread

 - Feed your starter.
 Feed your sourdough starter the night before by combining the sourdough starter, all-purpose flour, and water.
 Store at room temperature for about 12 hours or until it has doubled in size.

 - Make the roux.
-Add the ¼ cup all-purpose flour and ½ cup milk in a saucepan.
+Add the ¼ cup all-purpose flour and ½ cup milk to a saucepan.
 Place over medium heat, using a whisk, stirring constantly, and allow the mixture to thicken and become a paste.
 This process takes about 3 minutes.
-Transfer to the bowl of your stand mixer and allow it to cool to about 80-90 degrees F.
+Transfer to the bowl of your stand mixer and cool to about 80-90℉.

 - Make milk mixture for dough.
 To a saucepan, add the milk, salt, and sugar.
-Place over medium-low heat and bring the milk mixture to 80-90 degrees F. You want the milk to be slightly warm but not hot.
+Place the milk mixture over medium-low heat and bring it to 80-90℉.
+You want the milk to be slightly warm but not hot.

 - Combine with roux.
 Transfer the milk mixture to the bowl of your stand mixer with the roux already added.
 Using the paddle attachment, stir to combine.